Retro023/FENR1R/README.md

   FENR1R is a Linux PrivEsc enum tool.
   FENR1R Scans a target system for PrivEsc Vectors and then outputs its findings to a file following a, easy to understand format.

+  #### [Note FENR1R can be run as a background, job all of its findings will be in its "Report" for you to check]

 ## Why FENR1R?
   FENR1R stands out as a simple to use, simple to read PrivEsc Tool.
   FENR1R auto outputs the findings to a file following a set format which was designed with ease to read and ease to implement into your existing workflow